waldo1001/crs-al-language-extension/README.md

 * `RenameWithGit`: Use 'git mv' to rename a file.
 This keeps history of the file, but stages the rename, which you should commit separately.  **The feature is still in preview-mode, therefore the default value is 'false'**

 ## Known Issues
-None .. but if you have any, please report here: https://github.com/CloudReadySoftware/crs-al-language-extension/issues
+I try to keep a list with issues here: https://github.com/CloudReadySoftware/crs-al-language-extension/issues